YosysHQ/nextpnr/docs/archapi.md

 Convert an `delay_t` to an actual real-world delay in nanoseconds.

+### DelayInfo getDelayFromNS(float v) const

+Convert a real-world delay in nanoseconds to a DelayInfo with equal min/max rising/falling values.

 ### uint32\_t getDelayChecksum(delay\_t v) const

 Convert a `delay_t` to an integer for checksum calculations.